-For example, at The Sheffield College, we have a Level 1 Engineering course which will introduce you to the basics of Engineering with the aim of progressing you to a Level 2 programme or an Apprenticeship.
-It's the perfect starting point for a career in Engineering.
+For example, at The Sheffield College, we have a qualification that introduces you to the basics of Engineering and helps you progress to the next qualification at The Sheffield College or one of our Apprenticeship vacancies.
+It's the perfect starting point for a career in engineering.

 Engineering is reliant on creative people!
 Whilst you study and throughout your career, you will be expected to produce new ideas and solutions.
 Depending on your specialism you may spend a lot of time producing engineering drawings or working on computer-aided design software (CAD).

 Our engineering courses are housed at our Olive Grove Campus, which we’ve recently invested nearly £7 million in to provide you with workshops and teaching facilities that rival the biggest companies and the latest equipment that you’d find in all the workshops around the world.
-You can tour our fantastic facilities at our next Open Day on Wednesday 24th November 4-7pm.
+You can tour our fantastic facilities at our next Open Day.
 Click here to book your place.

 The engineering sector is a huge employer, both regionally and nationally, so you should be well placed to find a job once you finish studying.
 Despite the pandemic, there was an increase last year of 300 jobs in the Sheffield City Region alone.
 Plus, with high-end salaries of approximately £54,000 per year, career prospects in the engineering sector are pretty strong!

 If you think a study programme in Engineering might be the next step for you, why not attend our next Open Day?
-You can find out more here: https://www.sheffcol.ac.uk/open-days.
+You can find out more here.